chelseamharmon/DTI/README.md

 #Extract all values for FA MD AD and RD from tracts created by autoptx
 ./danl/SB/DTI/scripts/autoptx/1.1extractAllValues.sh

-#Make a spreadsheet of all subjects values - uses subjectList.txt and tractList.txt from autoptx/preprox/ fodler
+#Make a spreadsheet of all subjects values - uses subjectList.txt and tractList.txt from autoptx/preproc/ folder
 Rscript 1.2extractingAllValues.R

 ```